Kellyanne Conway: 'I Don't Know' If There Was a Quid Pro Quo | Breitbart

-Sunday on CNN’s “State of the Union,” White House counselor Kellyanne Conway said she didn’t know when asked if military aid for Ukraine was held up by President Donald Trump in exchange for an investigations into former Vice President Joe Biden.
+On Sunday’s broadcast of CNN’s “State of the Union,” White House counselor Kellyanne Conway said she didn’t know when asked if military aid for Ukraine was held up by President Donald Trump in exchange for an investigations into former Vice President Joe Biden.

 Guest host Dana Bash asked, “Was there a time when military aid was held up because the president wanted Ukraine to look into the Bidens?”